 While admission to Hellenic College is based on many factors, students wishing to transfer credit from regionally accredited colleges must normally have a 2.5 cumulative GPA in their previous academic work.

 Students may transfer up to 60 credits, in courses with a grade of C or higher, from other accredited colleges.
 Normally, credit is granted for each course that is equivalent to a corresponding course at Hellenic College, provided the grade is C or above.

 The Registrar, in conjunction with the Program Chair, will determine whether courses may be counted for credit within a student’s program and will grant all credit deemed appropriate.
 Transfer credit requiring additional consideration will be reviewed by the Degree, Policies, and Procedures Committee (DPCC) in conjunction with the Dean.
 Prior to enrollment, students may request a tentative degree audit provided by the Office of Admissions.
 Once enrolled, the student will receive a final degree audit provided by the Registrar’s Office.

-Please see our online catalog for more details on credit transfers.
+Please see our Online Academic Guide and Catalogs for more details on credit transfers.